 Who can be the donor?

-Surgeons carry out Liver transplant by using healthy or a part of the liver from two types of namely, living donor and deceased donor.
+Surgeons carry out Liver transplant by using healthy or a part of the liver from two types of names, living donor and deceased donor.

 1. Blood group of the donor should be a good match with that of the recipient